Hallmarks of Nonprofit Managerial Excellence

 - Have systems in place for the board to conduct a periodic evaluation of the chief executive officer that will facilitate a regular assessment of the chief executive officer’s fit with the organization’s needs over time.

-- Are led by a senior leadership team that possesses the special characteristics and skills needed for the organization to accomplish its mission.
+- Are led by a senior leadership team that possesses the skills and experience needed for the organization to accomplish its mission.

 - Demonstrate evidence of an effective working relationship between the organization’s senior leadership and its board.

-The organization should develop a clear, actionable strategy that is tied to mission, and is reviewed in the context of changes in the environment, both external and internal.
+The organization should develop a clear, actionable strategy that is tied to mission, and is reviewed as environmental changes, both external and internal, occur.
 Programs are modified as needed and created where appropriate, in accordance with systems established to capitalize on opportunities.
 Innovation is encouraged throughout the organization: in systems, programs and existing and new partnerships.

 Nonprofit organizations who embrace Strategy & Innovation have the following attributes: